Joecode22/Amazing-MongoDB-Backend-for-Your-Social-Networking-Site/README.md

 ## Application

 This application can run on a local installation or a MongoDB Atlas cloud installation.
-Modifications can be made to the db in the connections.js within the config folder to accomodate your db setup.
+Modifications can be made to the db connection in connections.js within the config folder to accomodate your db setup.
 This installation uses dotenv to secure sensitive enviromental variables.

 ## Video